pyweekorg/docs/docs/rules.rst

 efforts to not sabotage existing users of your library.
 Please be diligent about backwards compatibility, providing changelogs, and versioning your releases.

+If you add features to your library leading up to the challenge, please take great care to ensure that other entrants have a reasonable opportunity to learn about and use these features.
+This includes updating the documentation and announcing the feature in a changelog or release announcement.